Religious Studies (REL)

 REL 392 Directed Readings in Religion (3 credits)

 A study of significant themes or issues in Theology or Religious Studies under the direction of faculty in the department.
 Frequent consultations and written reports are required.
 Prior written permission of the instructor and approval from the chair is required.
-Does not fulfill the Theology/Religious Studies GEP.

-Attributes: Undergraduate
+Attributes: CCC: Religious Studies, Undergraduate

 REL 395 Approaches toStudy of Religion (3 credits)